anissacherar/MALARIS/README.md

 our system with manual microscopy and semi-automatic techniques using commercial flow cytometry.

 The datasets consist of parasitemia estimated by various techniques.
 There are two files: '14_patients.csv' includes 14 patients and their parasitemia estimated by the proposed system (attached Python code), as well as estimations made by manual techniques including standard measurement and that assisted by the Miller cell.
-The second file, '102_patients.csv', corresponds to estimated parasitemia and parasitemia estimates from three techniques including the system, the Miller cell, and flow cytometry for another 102 patients
+The second file, '102_patients.csv', corresponds to estimated parasitemia and parasitemia estimates from three techniques including the system, the Miller cell, and flow cytometry for another 102 patients.

 ## Requirements
 * Python 3.7 or later
 * OpenCV